 If you think you know Surrey, guess what?
 The fastest-growing city in British Columbia has a lot more going on than many people think.
 And not just when it comes to delicious Indian cuisine, courtesy of the vibrant Indo-Canadian community that live here.

-Check out the free and very kid-friendly Museum of Surrey and enjoy tasty homemade lunch with a side of NYC at West Village Café or scones and honey at the Honeybee Centre.
+Check out the free and very kid-friendly Museum of Surrey.
+Enjoy tasty homemade lunch with a side of NYC at West Village Café.
+Or scones and honey at the Honeybee Centre.
 Adults will enjoy craft ales and gin at Central City Brewers and Distillers.

-Surrey is double the size of Vancouver and there is a huge amount of green space to explore, including walks in Green Timbers Urban Forest, or along the shoreline at Blackie Spit Park.
+Surrey is double the size of Vancouver.
+There is a huge amount of green space to explore, including walks in Green Timbers Urban Forest, or along the shoreline at Blackie Spit Park.

-For Indian food, savour home-cooked sizzling hot kebabs at Tasty Indian Bistro, step up your dinner game with chickpea battered cod pakoras and paneer at Vikram Vij’s jewelbox My Shanti, share tapas-style bites, kebabs and twists on Indian comfort food at Showshaa, or cross the border (so to speak) for vegan kachaloo or meaty lamb dishes at Afghan Kitchen.
+Venture on the Surrey Spice Trail.
+Enjoy sizzling hot kebabs at Tasty Indian Bistro, chick-pea battered cod pakoras and paneer at Vikram Vij’s jewelbox My Shanti.
+Or cross the border (so to speak) for vegan kachaloo or meaty lamb dishes at Afghan Kitchen.

 Distance: 34 km